EoRImaging/FHD/dictionary.md

 ## Resolution

 **baseline_threshold**: Positive numbers cut baselines shorter than the given number in wavelengths.
-Negative numbers cut baselines longer than the given number in wavelengths. <br />
+Negative numbers cut baselines longer than the given number in wavelengths.
+This keyword is deprecated because it does not return the correct image normalization.
+Consider using min_baseline and max_baseline instead. <br />
   -*EoR_firstpass settings*: 0 <br />
   -*Default*: 0 <br />